 - 17:00 Here Comes Ethernet

 - Ethernet has been around since 1973, and you're probably aware of many companies who have struggled to make it work for audio and video applications.
 But those are proprietary systems where often Box A can't talk to Box B. So IEEE, which owns the Ethernet standard has been working on a re-write of the Ethernet standard called 802.1BA AVB, and the AVB is for audio and video bridging.
-Finally, this standard may herald a new way to design, install and operate audio and video facilities.Presenter bio: Steve Lampen has worked for Belden for twenty-one years and is currently Multimedia Technology Manager and also Product Line Manager for Entertainment Products.
+Finally, this standard may herald a new way to design, install and operate audio and video facilities.Presenter bio: Steve Lampen has worked for Belden for twenty-five years and is currently Multimedia Technology Manager and also Product Line Manager for Entertainment Products.
 Prior to Belden, Steve had an extensive career in radio broadcast engineering and installation, film production, and electronic distribution.
 Steve holds an FCC Lifetime General License (formerly a First Class FCC License) and is an SBE Certified Broadcast Radio Engineer.
 On the data side he is a BICSI Registered Communication Distribution Designer.
-In 2010, he was named “Educator of the Year” by the National Systems Contractors Association (NSCA), and in 2011 was named “Educator of the Year” by the Society of Broadcast Engineers.
+In 2010, he was named "Educator of the Year" by the National Systems Contractors Association (NSCA), and in 2011 was named "Educator of the Year" by the Society of Broadcast Engineers.
 His book, "The Audio-Video Cable Installer's Pocket Guide" is published by McGraw-Hill.
-His column "Wired for Sound" appears in Radio World Magazine.
-He can be reached at firstname.lastname@example.org
+His blog appears weekly at www.belden.com/blog He can be reached at email@example.com

 Room: Salon 1

 - 16:00 Tutorial on Critical Listening of Multi-channel Audio Codec Performance